-Nicolas Windpassinger, Global Channel Program & Digital Platforms VP at Schneider Electric, on COVID-19 and the acceleration of digital transformation in the new normal.
+Nicolas Windpassinger, Global Channel Program & Digital Platforms VP at Schneider Electric and IoT expert, on COVID-19 and the acceleration of digital transformation in the new normal.

 In an interview last year, I mentioned how digital transformation is an evolution and matter of incremental growth rather than a revolution for most of our business partners.
 Since then, an unexpected crisis has catapulted us into a more digital world than ever before.